Wan Mei Dessert Review: Traditional Dessert Store with sweet treats!

 We are always on the lookout for desserts, especially those traditional Chinese desserts.

-Other than Jin Yu Man Tang along East Coast Road, we also found another small hole in the wall shop called Wan Mei Dessert tucked away in the corner of Odeon Katong.
+Besides Jin Yu Man Tang along East Coast Road, we also found another small hole-in-the-wall shop called Wan Mei Dessert tucked away in the corner of Odeon Katong.

-The interior of the store is simply decorated with dark emerald green walls and wooden tables and stools.
+The store's interior is decorated with dark emerald green walls, wooden tables, and stools.
 It gives out a Taiwanese cafe vibe when you step into it.

 You can order a selection of hot and cold desserts for your treat.
-The desserts start from an affordable $4 per bowl.
-When we were there, we were offered the soft launch menu that consist of the following
+The desserts start at an affordable $4 per bowl.
+When we were there, we were offered the soft launch menu that consisted of the following

 Hot Desserts